Marimuthu-701/laravel-assessment-app/README.md

 Follow the below steps to install

-1. GET API key from [https://newsapi.org/](https://newsapi.org/) And that in env file NEWS_API_KEY=<api key>
+1. GET API key from [https://newsapi.org/](https://newsapi.org/)  this url

+2. Add below keys to .env file in root directory NEWS_API_KEY=<api key>
    NEWS_API_ENDPOINT=https://newsapi.org/v2/top-headlines
+   API_SECRET_KEY=5e54a8a6-upex-8335-ue6l-c25446a60794

 3. clone the repo

 6. Run `composer install`

 7. Rename .env.example to .env and update the details as per you host and DB

-8. Add API_SECRET_KEY variable in .env file like this API_SECRET_KEY=5e54a8a6-upex-8335-ue6l-c25446a60794

 4. Run the command `php artisan migrate`